-The Project Area is located in the small rural town of Williamtown and includes 330 ha of land directly south of RAAF Base Williamtown and Newcastle Airport.
-The site is bordered by Cabbage Tree road to the south and Nelson Bay Road to the east.
-The Project Area can be characterised as being made up of large rural/residential properties parallel to Cabbage Tree Road to the north and south, and east of Nelson Bay Road with large open paddocks and marshland located west of Nelson Bay Road.
-Overall the Project Area includes the following Catchments:
+The Project Area is located in the small rural town of Williamtown and includes 285 ha of land directly south of RAAF Base Williamtown and Newcastle Airport.
+The site is largely bound by Cabbage Tree Road to the south and Nelson Bay Road to the east.
+The Project Area comprises large rural/residential properties to the north of Cabbage Tree Road, and marshland located west of Nelson Bay Road.
+Overall, the Project Area includes the following developable areas: